jasvithaBuggana/BigData-Project/README.md

-# BigData-Project

-# BigData Project - Temperature Analysis

-## Hey there! 👋
+## Integrated Big Data Analysis of NCDC Weather Records

-Welcome to my BigData project on temperature analysis!
-In this project, we'll be diving into the fascinating world of climate data and exploring some cool techniques to analyze and gain insights from it.
+## In this project, we'll be diving into the fascinating world of climate data and exploring some cool techniques to analyze and gain insights from it.

 ## What's in store? 🔍